plforacle/mysql-essential-bootcamp-ou-2025-main/monitoring/monitoring.md

 The Slow Query Log is a feature in MySQL that allows you to log queries that take longer than a specified threshold to execute.
 This is particularly useful for identifying and optimizing slow-running queries that may impact the overall performance of your database.
 The following steps help identify performance bottlenecks in your database by recording queries that take longer than a specified threshold to execute.

-1. Display MySQL configuration variables related to slow query logging.
+1. If not already connected to app-srv and mysql1 then do the following Connect with your SSH client using the public IP and the provided ssh Example of connections from Linux, MAC, Windows Powershell

     ```bash
+    <copy> ssh -i id_rsa_app-srv opc@<public_ip></copy>
+    ```

+2. Connect to shell-mysql1

+    ```bash
+    <copy> ssh -i $HOME/sshkeys/id_rsa_mysql1 opc@mysql1 </copy>
+    ```

+3. Display MySQL configuration variables related to slow query logging.

+    ```bash
     <copy>show variables like '%slow%';</copy>
     ```

-2. Enable the slow query log globally.
+4. Enable the slow query log globally.

     ```bash
     <copy>SET GLOBAL slow_query_log='ON';</copy>
     ```

-3. Open the slow query log file for viewing/editing in the vi editor.

     ```bash
+    <copy>\q</copy>
+    ```

+5. Open the slow query log file for viewing/editing in the vi editor.

+    ```bash
     <copy>sudo vi /var/lib/mysql/oms1-slow.log</copy>
     ```

-4. Analyze the slow query log file using mysqldumpslow, which summarizes slow queries, sorts them by execution time, and identifies patterns.
+6. Analyze the slow query log file using mysqldumpslow, which summarizes slow queries, sorts them by execution time, and identifies patterns.

     ```bash
     <copy>sudo mysqldumpslow /var/lib/mysql/oms1-slow.log</copy>